The medicines you take to treat advanced prostate cancer are strong. They can cause side effects, but there are lots of ways to manage them.

 - Boiled potatoes

-Avoid foods that can irritate your intestines, such as:
+Avoid things that can irritate your intestines, such as:

 - Milk and dairy products